ovoxojxy/HojichaResearchChannel/docs/behavior_extensions/cross_turn_information_retention.md

 **Implicit retention success criterion**: A model demonstrates implicit retention when its current-turn response is semantically consistent with prior-turn information that was necessary for that response, even without explicit linguistic markers.

 **Operationalization:**
-- **Semantic similarity**: Cosine similarity between current response and prior context (threshold: >0.7)
+- **Semantic similarity**: Cosine similarity between current response and prior context, compared against a null distribution of similarity scores from unrelated text pairs.
+Statistical significance (e.g., p < 0.05 after multiple comparison correction) indicates similarity beyond chance, rather than a fixed threshold.
-- **Absence of contradictions**: No semantic conflicts with prior information
+- **Absence of contradictions**: No semantic conflicts with prior information (detectable via contradiction detection models or semantic conflict analysis)
-- **Coherence requirement**: Decisions that are only coherent given prior context
+- **Coherence requirement**: Decisions that are only coherent given prior context (determined via task-grounded definition of necessary information, not post-hoc inference)

 If a model's turn N response requires information from turn M to be coherent, and the response is coherent, implicit retention is present regardless of explicit markers.